 State of NJ Programs:

-The Higher Education Student Assistance Authority (HESAA) is the State Agency that runs the Tuition Aid Grants program (TAG), Education Opportunity Fund Grants (EOF), and various scholarship programs.
-They also have online services, tools and other resources at www.hesaa.org.
+The Higher Education Student Assistance Authority (HESAA) is the NJ State Agency that runs the Tuition Aid Grant program (TAG), Education Opportunity Fund Grant (EOF), and various scholarship programs.

 In addition to the basic eligibility requirements for financial aid, full-time undergraduate students may be eligible for state grant funds if they are a resident of NJ for at least 12 months prior to the initial disbursement.
 The parent(s) of a dependent student must also be New Jersey Residents for the prescribed period of time.
 In addition, state grant recipients must meet the New Jersey State deadlines for the submission of additional information requests, such as: